 The Illinois Initiative organizes special events and campaigns inspired by our mission of personal empowerment and community service.
 Take action today by learning about our campaigns and doing what you can to support them.
 If you’re on Facebook, be sure to check out the Illinois Initiative on Facebook for additional information and updates about how you can take action.

-Overview: Climate change is real, human activity is the cause, and the net consequences will be very negative.
+Overview: Climate change is real, human activity is the cause, and the net consequences will be profoundly disruptive to our health, our economy, our security, and our world in general.
 We take action to inform people about the issue, prepare for a changing climate, resist practices that worsen the crisis, and support ecological living and ecological design.
+Our action on climate change is informed by our understanding of climate justice and our desire to facilitate a just transition to fossil-free energy infrastructure.

-Take Action: Educate yourself about climate change and contact us for more information about how you can help with local climate activism.
-“Like” our Facebook page to receive more updates about how you can take action.
+Take Action: Educate yourself about climate change.
+Contact us for more information about how you can help with local climate activism.
+“Like” our Facebook page and the People’s Climate Movement of Southern Illinois page to receive more updates about how you can take action.
+We will be supporting existing climate-related programs as well as launching new programs when we have a sufficient number of volunteers.

 Overview: Fracking is hazardous to human health, local communities, agriculture, regional water supplies, and entire ecosystems.
 We take action to inform people about the issue, resist the coming of fracking to Southern Illinois, and support more ecologically sustainable and socially just ways of supplying energy and jobs to our region.